Academic Policies and Petitions

 - Modification of the second language requirement on the basis of disability (originates through the Disability Resource Center, they submit to SSSC).

-- Returning to CLA/ the University following academic suspension-this is submitted to the advisor not the committee
+- Returning to CLA/ the University following academic suspension

 - One time only late withdrawal